I12 Katong: History

 In December 2018, Keppel Land acquired the remaining 77.6% stake of the mall from the subsidiary of Alpha Asia Macro Trends Fund at the price of $56.6m.

 The mall was closed since March 2020 for extensive revitalization works and was reopened on 23 December 2021, in order to "capture the charm and character of Katong".
-In April 2021, it was announced that the mall is currently 50% tenanted, with returning anchors CS Fresh, Golden Village, United World Preschool and Wine Connection.
-New tenants include Climb Asia, Guzman Y Gomez, Kindermusik With Love Studios, Malaysia Boleh, PS Café, Signature KOI, We are Sultans and Scoop Wholefoods, along with 180 new speciality shops.
+In April 2021, it was announced that the mall is currently 50% tenanted, with returning anchors CS Fresh, Golden Village, United World Preschool, and Wine Connection.
+New tenants include Climb Asia, Guzman Y Gomez, Kindermusik With Love Studios, Malaysia Boleh, PS Café, Signature KOI, We are Sultans, and Scoop Wholefoods, along with 180 new speciality shops.
 The atrium will also be relocated to Level 1, and it will have three zones, Fashion Lifestyle, Home and Living and Family Entertainment, which will be shared later this year.
 The Peranakan theme will be done away as well, coupled with its rebranding to reflect current trends.
+Typo was opened on 14 August 2022, but again closed down due to poor sales in October 2023.

 The mall officially re-opened on 23 June 2022.
-Some of the new tenants include Bistro Bytes, where customers could pick up their food and beverage orders from fully automated lockers; and Core Clinic, a medical co-working space with clinic spaces and medical facilities.
+Some of the new tenants include Bistro Bytes, where customers could pick up their food and beverage orders from fully automated lockers (closed at the end of Dec 2024); and Core Clinic, a medical co-working space with clinic spaces and medical facilities.
 The mall also has new features including electric vehicle chargers, urban farm areas, and a food digestor to break down food waste from F&B outlets.